What is 5G?

-You'll see the 5G icon on your device when you're in a 5G coverage area, using a 5G device, 5G sim and 5G tariff.
+You'll see the 5G icon on your device when you're in a 5G coverage area, using a 5G device and a 5G sim.

 - I have a 5G icon on my device and full signal but my data speed seems slower.

 Your device will automatically select the most appropriate technology available (3G, 4G, 5G or wifi, if enabled), for the service or application you're using.
 In the early stages of 5G rollout, 5G is accessed through our 4G network.
 Because 5G waves don't travel as far as 4G ones, sometimes you might see a 5G signal indicator, while getting 4G speeds.
 This is because the phone is accessing the network through the 5G cell site, but is outside the reach of the 5G network, so has automatically switched to 4G instead.